After all, the New Testament narrative opens with them.

-This work highlights their surprisingly widespread influence, shedding new light on the rise of monotheism and Messianic expectations in the Middle East, and the Christian West.
+This work highlights the surprisingly widespread influence, of the Perisan Magi & their astrology, shedding new light on the rise of monotheism and Messianic expectations in the Middle East, and the Christian West.

 More recently, the astronomer Michael Molnar received a lot of attention (and rightly so) for his 1999 book, The Star of Bethlehem: The Legacy of the Magi.
 Molnar concludes that an occultation of Jupiter by the Moon in the sign Aries was the most likely candidate for the Star of Bethlehem, and he touts a date of April 17th, 6 BCE for the birth of Jesus Christ.
 He even produces a birth chart for Jesus, with the Sun, Moon, Jupiter, and Saturn all in the fiery, aggressive sign of Aries; the Lamb of God as the Ram of God.